What is registration?

 - You are trying to drop your last class and you have already paid

 I have registered for a future semester, but I have decided not to attend.
 What do I do?

-- If you have not made payment arrangements yet, you can access online registration and drop your classes during your access time.
+- If you have not yet made tuition payment, paid with financial aid, or confirmed your attendance, and registration is still open, you can access online registration and drop your classes during your access time.

 - If you do not meet the payment deadline for your classes, they will be dropped without penalty.

-- If you have already made payment arrangements, you will need to contact your dean’s office for the necessary paperwork.
+- If you have already made payment, paid with financial aid, or confirmed your attendance, you will need to contact your dean’s office for the necessary paperwork.

 When do classes begin?
 Important dates, including the first day of classes, can be found in the online academic calendar.

-For information about waitlists, visit the Using waitlists page.
+Where can I get information about waitlists?
+Visit the Using waitlists page.

-Please note that any questions about prerequisites or restrictions for a specific course should be directed to the department offering the course.
+Where can I get general information about prerequisites?
+Visit the Prerequisites page.
+Please note that specific questions about prerequisites or reservations for a specific course should be directed to the department offering the course.

-What does it mean if a class is 'open but restricted'?
-It means there are open seats in the class, but its department has restricted them to specific groups of students.
-You can register for the class if you meet its restrictions.
+What does it mean if a class is 'open; reserved'?
+It means there are open seats in the class, but its department has reserved them to specific groups of students.
+You can register for the class if you meet its class reservation profile.

-I'm adding a course and have met its prerequisites, but am told 'the add was unsuccessful because the class is restricted.'
+I'm adding a course and have met its prerequisites, but am told 'the add was unsuccessful because the class is reserved.'
 What does this mean?
-Since prerequisites and restrictions are different things, you can sometimes meet a course's prerequisites but not its restrictions, or the other way around.
+Since prerequisites and reservations are different things, you can sometimes meet a course's prerequisites but not its reservation profile, or the other way around.

-Restrictions are sometimes set by departments to limit enrollment to particular groups of students, such as those in a specific major or group of majors.
-Restriction details often are not listed in the course information provided in the Course Schedule.
-Contact the department offering the class for information about its restrictions.
+Reservations are sometimes set by departments to limit enrollment to particular groups of students, such as those in a specific major or group of majors.
+Reservation details often are not listed in the course information provided in the Course Schedule.
+Contact the department offering the class for information about its reservations.